Montreal Food Tour: Restaurants, Markets and Typical Food

 If you book one of these offers, we receive a commission, which we use to run this blog.

 Ruby takes us to the “Drogheria Fine“, where we meet the owner.
-She makes her own tomato sauces, using her grandmother's recipes.
-When we enter her shop, she is just filling them into jars.
+She makes her own tomato sauces according to her grandmother's recipes.
+When we enter her shop, she is busy filling jars with them.
 By hand, just like my grandmother used to do.
-It smells of tomatoes and basil, the two main ingredients in her sauce.
-She knows Ruby too.
-While we look at the sauces on the shelves, she tells her about the latest events in her family.
+The air smells of tomatoes and basil, the two main ingredients of her sauce.
+She knows Ruby, too.
+While we look at the sauces on the shelves, she tells her about recent events in her family.”

 Souvenirs for foodies from our Montreal Food Tour